Esri/arcgis-runtime-samples-android/java/attribution-view-change/README.md

 ## How to use the sample

-Select the attribution bar to expand it, and observe how the floating action button moves up.
-Select the attribution bar again to minimize it and see how the floating action button moves down.
+Tap the attribution bar to expand it, and observe how the floating action button moves up.
+Tap the attribution bar again to minimize it and see how the floating action button moves down.

 ## How it works